wcjohnson/babel-plugin-lightscript/README.md

 # @oigroup/babel-plugin-lightscript

 > NB: This is a fork of babel-plugin-lightscript which implements language changes that are not necessarily endorsed by upstream.
-Generally speaking, our intent is to closely follow the upstream language -- however, there may be notable deviations.
+Generally speaking, our intent is to closely follow the upstream language -- however, there may be notable deviations which are documented below.

 Compiles [LightScript](http://lightscript.org) to JavaScript when used with [Babel](http://babeljs.io).